In Missouri, there are specific steps that you need to take when you are entering a petition for divorce.

 While the petition is pending, you will need to make specific living arrangements and contractual agreements about who is paying the bills, how the children are being cared for and any other specifics.
 If you can’t seem to reach an agreement, you can petition for a “pendente lite” to have a hearing in front of a judge to solidify your “contract.”
 A St. Louis divorce lawyer can help you draft the initial agreement.

 The discovery phase is the pre-trial time when all the information about the marriage, including assets, is prepared.
 It is the time when the participants decide whether they can come to a settlement together or if a court needs to intervene.
 During the discovery phase, you can subpoena for specific documents, question opposing sides and get answers under oath.
 It is also a time when you can depose the petitioners to get truthful answers.
 The discovery phase is the part of the process where proof is needed, and, if necessary, documentation can be prepared to proceed with a trial.

 The trial phase is when a couple appears before a judge with their St. Louis divorce attorneys.
 Each side, will present their case and ask for what they want.
 If any discrepancies need to be addressed, they can be discussed and decided upon in court.
 It is the opportunity that both parties have for their side to be heard and to allow the judge to rule on the specifics of the divorce agreement.

 If one partner is not happy with the outcome, or even both, they are allowed to appeal the decision through their St. Louis Divorce lawyers and be heard in front of another judge.
 It can be initiated by one or both parties.
 An appeal asks the courts to take a second look and to reconsider.

 St. Louis Divorce Attorney

-A divorce is never an easy decision, nor process.
+A divorce is never an easy decision, nor an easy process.
 It is always best to get the help of an experienced St. Louis divorce attorney who is in your corner and can help make the process as equitable and as uncomplicated as possible.